badlogic/ledit/README.md

 1. Open  `https://www.youtube.com/feed/subscriptions` in your browser.
 You must be logged in.
 2. On the right side, locate the list of subscriptions and click "Show x more" so all your subscriptions are visible in the list. ![docs/expand-subs.png](docs/expand-subs.png)
 3. In the same browser tab, while viewing your subscriptions, enter `javascript:"https://marioslab.io/projects/ledit/#yt/" + Array.from(document.querySelectorAll('a[id="endpoint"]')).filter((link) => link.getAttribute("href") && link.getAttribute("href").startsWith("/@")).map((link) => link.getAttribute("href").substring(2)).join("+")` in the browser address bar and press enter.
 You should see a link to `https://marioslab.io/projects/ledit`. **NOTE:** copy & pasting the above may omit the `javascript:` part when pasting into the browser address bar.
 You have to manually add it once pasted.
 4. Copy the link and open it in another tab.
 If you have hundreds of subscriptions, the initial loading will take a while.
 Subsequent loading will be much faster!
+You are now browsing your YouTube subscriptions on ledit.
+Click the bookmark icon in the top left to bookmark them.

+### Is there a way to import my Reddit subscriptions?
+Yes!

+1. Go to `https://www.reddit.com/subreddits/` and make sure you are logged into Reddit.
+2. In your browser address bar, enter `javascript:document.querySelector(".subscription-box").querySelector("a").getAttribute("href").replace("https://www.reddit.com/", "https://marioslab.io/projects/ledit/#")` and hit enter. **NOTE:** copy & pasting the above may omit the `javascript:` part when pasting into the browser address bar.
+You have to manually add it once pasted.
-You are now browsing your subscriptions on ledit.
+3. Copy the link and open it in another tab.
+You are now browsing your Reddit subscriptions on ledit.
 Click the bookmark icon in the top left to bookmark them.

 # Development